jaketae/jaketae.github.io/_posts/2020-05-19-sql-basics.md

 Again, this shows that boolean indexing is a huge component of sifting through `pandas` data frames.
-A lot of the inspiation behind this API obviously comes from R and `dpylr`'s treatement of its own data frames.
+A lot of the inspiration behind this API obviously comes from R and  treatment of its own data frames.

 The `notna()` function does the exact opposite of `isna()`.
 Without running the function, we already know that substituting `isna()` with `notna()` will simply give us the rest of all the rows in the `iris` dataset.